HOW TO USE ETERE STUDIO PLAYER

 Audio Preview: Enable/Disable audio preview.

-Item position: It shows the current timecode of the currently playing item.
+Item position: Shows the current timecode of the currently playing item..
 You also have the blue bar where the progress of the PLAY is updated in real time and asset code and title are written inside the bar.

-Item countdown: It shows the countdown of the current playing item in the playlist.
+Item countdown: Shows the countdown of the current playing item in the playlist.

 Playlist position: The timecode of the current playing item in the playlist.
 You also have the pink bar where the progress of the PLAY is updated in real time and it is indicating which item of the total ones is currently in play.

-Playlist duration: The countdown of the total duration of all items in the playlist.
+Playlist duration: The total duration of all items in the playlist.

 At the bottom side you have the control panel buttons:

 Previous Frame: Back to previous frame.
-Shortcut key: Left arrow
+Shortcut key : “<” arrow key

 Next Frame: Go to next frame.
-Shortcut key: Right arrow
+Shortcut key : “>” arrow key

 Previous File: Go to previous item in the playlist.
-Shortcut key: Ctrl + Left arrow
+Shortcut key : Ctrl + “<”

 Next File: Go to next item in the playlist.
-Shortcut key: Ctrl + Right arrow
+Shortcut key : Ctrl + “>”

 Single File: Switch on/off to play a single file in the playlist.

-At the left side the audio track and channels volume:
+At the left side the Audio track and channels volume.
+There are the audio mater, it display the audio track and channels volume:

 Video Preview: Enable/Disable the video preview.